-Ethical Non-Monogamy (ENM) & Polyamory Affirming Online Therapist for clients in Massachusetts and Vermont
+Ethical Non-Monogamy (ENM) & Polyamory Affirming Therapist for Massachusetts and Vermont

-Online therapy for individuals practicing — or exploring — ethical non-monogamy (ENM), polyamory, open relationships, swinging, and relationship anarchy.
+Online individual therapy for individuals practicing or exploring ethical non-monogamy (ENM), polyamory, open relationships, swinging, and relationship anarchy.

 Navigating consensual non-monogamy in a monogamy-centered culture can feel isolating.
 You may be thriving in many areas of life — yet still struggling with jealousy, attachment triggers, communication breakdowns, or feeling misunderstood by therapists who pathologize your relationship structure.

-You deserve therapy that affirms your relationships — not one that treats them as the problem.
+You deserve therapy that affirms your relationships, not one that treats them as the problem.
 I provide online polyamory & ethical non-monogamy affirming therapy to adolescents and adults throughout all of Massachusetts and Vermont.
+I have worked in the mental health field for over two decades and bring that depth of clinical perspective, as well as personal life experience with this community as well.

 What Is Ethical Non-Monogamy?